Antimalware service executable is a component of Windows Security that runs in the background.

 Step 1: Press

-WIN (Windows key) to open the Run Dialogue.
+WIN + R (Windows key then the letter R) to open the Run Dialogue.

 Step 2: Type “taskschd.msc” and click “OK”.
 This will open up the Task Scheduler app.

 Step 3: Expand the “Task Scheduler tab”, “Microsoft”, and “Windows”.